 You can use host groups in several places: to create table views and NagVis maps and as filters in rules for notifications and alert handlers.

 When creating table views (via Customize > Visualization > Views), only the specification of the Datasource that uses host groups is important, e.g. Hostgroups.

 In the Monitor menu you will find ready-made views, for example Host groups, which we have already shown in the previous chapter.

 10. The folder structure in the monitoring

-The tree structure derived from the folders is also visible in monitoring environment.
+The tree structure derived from the folders is also visible in a monitoring environment.

 10.1.
 Filter bar

-On the one hand, in the filter bar of table views, there is the WATO Folder filter, that you can use to restrict the current view to only those hosts below a particular folder:
+Firstly, there is the WATO Folder filter in the filter bar for table views that you can use to restrict the current view to only those hosts below a particular folder: